QiuYukang/5G-LENA/doc/source/nr-module.rst

 *****************

 This class consolidates the configuration of channel models in 5G-LENA.
-It also prevents unaware users from inadvertently mixing incompatible channel conditions, scenarios and models.
+It also prevents users from inadvertently mixing incompatible channel conditions, scenarios and models.
 Currently, the class supports the NYUSIM and Fluctuating Two-Ray (FTR) models and the previously supported 3GPP channel model and their scenarios and conditions.
 Moreover, the class allows for potential extensions to support legacy models already present in ns-3 (e.g., Friis, Constant), for faster but less realistic channel models.
+Notice that SU-MIMO implementation is currently supported only by 3GPP channel model.
+Other models, like NYU and FTR would need to be extended in order to be used in SU-MIMO simulations.
+For example, these models do not generate frequency domain spectrum channel matrix (whose dimensions are the number of RX ports, the number of TX Ports, and the number of resource blocks (RBs)), which is needed by 5G-LENA SU-MIMO model to calculate the SINR.

 **Scenarios:**
 - Rural Macro (RMa)